Lisa “Deepdive” Holmes

 I started this blog in 2007 to share my hikes with my friends and family back home in the Midwest, posting a trip report for every hike that I do.
 Over time, I’ve added info about hiking and backpacking basics, including gear and recipes for backpacking meals.

 After finishing a six-year term on the board of a graphic design association in Portland, I decided to pursue a “passion project” and decided to design my own hiking book.
 I’ve been a graphic designer for my entire career, so the book design, map-making and self-publishing were aspects I felt that I could use to tie my passion of hiking in with my design skills.

 I wanted to see if I could design a new style of hiking book that was more visual, with color photos and detailed maps not seen in most other guide books.
 Now I have two hiking books and am working on a third and fourth.

 Beginning my Obsession with Backpacking

 In 2015, I went on my first ever backpacking trip.
-I’d been leading hiking trips through Meetup for a couple of years, and the women in those groups went to places that I’d never been and didn’t think I was capable of getting to.
-A friend took me on an easy trip and showed me the ropes, and I’ve been obsessed with backpacking ever since.
-In the first four years, I’ve done over 35 backpacking trips.
+I’d been leading hikes for women through Meetup for a couple of years, and I met people who went to places that I’d never been and didn’t think I was capable of getting to.
+As little as two years before my first backpack, I swore that I would never do it.
+I didn’t think I could handle carrying the weight, and I wasn’t sure about staying overnight in the wilderness.
+But the photos and stories that my friends shared convinced me to give it a try, and I’ve been obsessed with backpacking ever since.